Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Cybervators start going Berserk for the first time in since Makkusu's parents was killed by Cyber.Beast which Tomasina talks about cuting it short
 	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one
 - Airiona believes that	a cybervator should serve Citizens not the other way around the way how the world currently works
-- Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can
+- Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can.
+He also changes the way the game is played

-- People are angery about what is precived to be cheating to prevent Max's team from winning Spike is one of them his precieved mistreatment of Max and his team is what drives him to do increasingly worst misdead through the story.

-- Towards the end of Spike's arc he also joins Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
-Max notices what has happened and in away forfiets the match maybe by interfaring or by not fighting back.
-	- If Max does not fight Back then it will be harnmony that goes berserk turning on her own team and/or satellite but Max is able to stop by simply standing in front of her and starts sing maybe a silly song that harmony all ways sings.
-And later explains why he did it and the way music works.

 - Cybervators start randomly going berserk staring with the retired Cybervators who many don't care about.
 The world does not start to take these events seriously until free agent and even empoloyed Cybervators are affected.
 One of the Cybervators that go berserk is Harmony.
 Another is a council member